couchbaselabs/CouchCocoa/README.md

 ### Join Us

-* You can discuss this API or ask questions at the [Mobile Couchbase Google Group][3].
+* You can discuss this API or ask questions at the [Couchbase Mobile Google Group][3].
 * You might also want to look at the [issue tracker][5] to see known problems and feature requests.

 ## Build Instructions

 ### One-Time Repository Setup

-After cloning the CouchCocoa repo, you'll need to initialize Git "submodules".
+If you cloned the CouchCocoa Git repository, aso opposed to downloading a precompiled framework, then you'll next need to initialize Git "submodules".
 This will clone the dependency JSONKit into the "vendor" subfolder:

     cd CouchCocoa
     git submodule init
     git submodule update

-### Running The Demo Apps
+### Running The Mac OS Demo Apps

 There are two simple Mac demo apps included in the Demo/ subfolder.
 One lets you edit a simple list of names and email addresses, the other is a shopping list.
 (They actually share the same source code; all the differences are in their .xib files, thanks to the magic of Cocoa bindings.)
 To run them: